welde2001-bot/Exquisite-corpse-welde/README.md

 @welde <br>

 “Good morning, Ben,” the machine said.
 “You’ve had enough caffeine this week.
 How about a nice salad instead???”

+@Amine <br>
+Ben frowned at the coffee dispenser, wondering when it had started judging his life choices.